 For uniform PRF output in $[0,1)$, we divide by $M$.
 For binary (green/red) classification, we threshold at $\gamma$: a token is ``green'' if $h/M < \gamma$.
 This construction ensures that small changes in any input (window, token, or key) produce uncorrelated outputs, satisfying the pseudo-randomness requirements for watermark security.
-In practice, the implementation allows to selectively score some tokens without needing to generate the full green/red list, which can speed-up computations for large vocabularies, especially for SynthID-text which uses multiple lists for the multiple g-values.
+In practice, the implementation allows for selectively scoring some tokens without needing to generate the full green/red list, which can speed up computations for large vocabularies, especially for SynthID-text, which uses multiple lists for different $g$-values.